-In general, it is our practice and intention to permanently reinvest the majority of the earnings of the company's non-U.S. subsidiaries.
-As of December 31, 2019, the cumulative amount of such undistributed earnings was approximately \$5.9 billion, for which we have not provided U.S. and local income taxes, such as U.S. state income taxes, local withholding taxes, and taxes on currency gains and losses.
-Since these earnings are intended to be indefinitely reinvested overseas as of December 31, 2019, we cannot predict the time or manner of a potential repatriation.
-As such, other than the deferred tax liability associated with the one-time mandatory deemed repatriation tax on such undistributed earnings imposed by the Tax Act, it is not practicable to estimate the additional deferred tax liability associated with the potential repatriation of the unremitted earnings due to the complexity of the hypothetical calculation.
+In general, it is our practice and intention to permanently reinvest the majority of the earnings of the company's non U.S. subsidiaries.
+As of December 31, 2017, the cumulative amount of such undistributed earnings was approximately \$4.5 billion, for which we have not provided taxes for U.S. state income, foreign withholding and currency gains and losses.
+As these earnings are intended to be indefinitely reinvested overseas, as of December 31, 2017, we cannot predict the time or manner of a potential repatriation.
+As such, other than the deferred tax liability associated with the one-time mandatory deemed repatriation tax on such undistributed earnings imposed by the Tax Act, it is not practicable to estimate the amount of any additional deferred tax liabilities associated with the actual repatriation of the unremitted earnings due to the complexity of its hypothetical calculation.